CraftomeCJ/learningJournal/May2022/learningJournal20220512.md

 <!-- what is holding me back all these years -->
 **How to Approach my Life like the Greats:** <br/>
 Things "Emotionally Intelligent People" **DO NOT DO**: <br/>
-They DO NOT assume that the way they think and feel about a situation is the way it is in reality, nor how it will turn out in the end. <br/>
+They know that happiness is a choice, but they don't feel the need to make it all the time. <br/>
-They recognize their emotions as responses, not accurate gauges, of what is going on.
-They accept that those responses may have to do with their own issues, rather than the objective situation at hand. <br/>
+They are not stuck in the illusion that "happiness" is a sustained state of joy.
+They allow themselves time to process everything they are experiencing. <br/>
+They allow themselves to exist in their natural state.
+In that non-resistance, they find contentment.

 <!-- for daily reflections -->
 <!-- Critical Thinking Training: